glxxyxafonso/whatbeato.uk/_posts/2020-08-25-celso-workers.markdown

 ```
 {% endraw %}

 Before we proceed, you need to go to your repo settings in Github and click the "Secrets" tab in the left sidebar.
-You then need to add your secrects for CF_ACCOUNT_ID, CF_API_TOKEN, CF_EMAIL, CF_ZONE_ID.
+You then need to add your secrets for:

+- CF_ACCOUNT_ID
+- CF_API_TOKEN
+- CF_EMAIL
+- CF_ZONE_ID.

-You can optionally add TELEGRAM_BOT_TOKEN and TELEGRAM_CHAT_ID.
+You can optionally add:

+- TELEGRAM_BOT_TOKEN-
+- TELEGRAM_CHAT_ID

 More on this later.

 This tells Github to store your tokens and keys securey, in their password manager.
 You can then use these in your workflows, as environment variables.